Bosch-IIITR/API-Integrated/README.md

-This is new Web page created using React along with GEMINI API
+This is new Web page created using React along with Integration of GEMINI API

 How to use ?